determined-ai/determined/docs/intro/concepts/resource-pool.rst

        resource_pool: pool1

-If this field is not set, the task will be launched into one of the two default pools defined in the :ref:`master-configuration`.
+If this field is not set, the task will be launched into one of the two default pools defined in the :ref:`master-config-reference`.
 Experiments will be launched into the default compute pool.
 Tensorboards will be launched into the default auxiliary pool.
 Commands, Shells, and Notebooks that request a slot (which is the default behavior if the ``resources.slots`` field is not set) will be launched into the default compute pool.
 Commands, Shells, and Notebooks that explicitly request 0